BloodLordSoth/MageQuest/README.md

 <br>
 4/28: Working on the combat system, and added spells!
 Mostly working on functionality.
 This<br>
 is shaping up to be quite a project.
 This is less of a readme, and more of a log.<br>
 After typing your name, typing minotaur will start the minotaur battle.
+I got this!<br>
 <br>
 -BloodLordSoth